-Reimbursement for work related expenses;
+Reimbursement for work related expenses

-Other (Please describe): Primary Assignments: Amount and type of micro (direct client contact) assignments (brief summary) Amount and type of macro assignments/ projects (brief summary) Other learning Opportunities (workshops, training, etc.): Learning Competencies and Objectives: Use the following competency tables to identify specific tasks, activities, or action steps that you will take this semester to address and build the competency as described.
-There should be both student and supervisor tasks for each competency.
-Target data must include specific dates to either begin or end tasks.
+Other (Please describe)

+Primary Assignments

+Brief summary of the amount and type of micro (i.e., direct client contact) assignments

+Amount and type of macro assignments/ projects (brief summary)

+Other learning Opportunities (workshops, training, etc.)

+Learning Competencies and Objectives

-Intern demonstrates ethical and professional behavior.
-Practice Behaviors Tasks/Activities Target Date Makes ethical decisions by applying the standards of the NASW Code of Ethics, relevant laws and regulations, ethical conduct of research, and additional codes of ethics as appropriate to context.
-Uses reflection and self-regulation to manage personal 1 values and maintain professionalism in practice situations.
-Demonstrates professional demeanor in behavior, - appearance, oral, written, and electronic communication.
+Intern demonstrates ethi cal and professional behavior Practice Behaviors Tasks/Activities Target Date Makes ethical decisions by applying the standards of the NASW Code of Ethics, relevant laws and regulations, ethical conduct of research, and additional codes of ethics as appropriate to context.
+Uses reflection and self-regulation to manage personal values and maintain professionalism in practice situations.
+Demonstrates professional demeanor in behavior, appearance, oral, written, and electronic communication.
 Uses technology ethically and appropriately to facilitate practice outcomes.
 Uses supervision and consultation to guide professional judgment and behavior.
 Attends well to professional roles and boundaries.

-Uses an anti-racist lens to understand and critique the - profession's history and current practices.
-Recognizes and manage personal values with regards 1 to equity and inclusion in practice.
-Understands digital technology and its ethical use in - practice.
+Uses an anti-oppressive lens to understand and critique the profession's history and current practices.
+Recognizes and manage personal values with regards to equity and inclusion in practice.
+Understands digital technology and its ethical use in practice.